eglisonsouza/Receipt.Extract/README.md

 - `UrlReceipt`: The base URL for the receipt.
 - `CodeReceitp`: The code to append to the receipt URL.
+- `NameespaceServiceBus`: The namespace for the Azure Service Bus.
+- `TopicName`: The name of the topic in the Azure Service Bus.

 ## Usage